UEFA Euro 2000: Venues

 Capacity figures are those for matches at UEFA Euro 2000 and are not necessarily the total capacity that the stadium is capable of holding.

 Team base camps

 The 16 national teams each stayed in their own "team base camp" during the tournament.

 Squads

-Each national team had to submit a squad of 22 players, three of whom must be goalkeepers.
+Each national team had to submit a squad of 22 players, three of whom had to be goalkeepers.

 Match officials

 On 15 February 2000, UEFA appointed 12 referees, 16 assistant referees and four fourth officials for the competition, including a referee and an assistant referee from the Confederation of African Football.
 The event saw assistant referees being allowed to intervene an ongoing game, in particular to help the match official apply the 10-metre rule when deciding free-kicks – as well as warn the referee instantly if he had booked or ejected the wrong player, something that was not possible in previous tournaments.
 Also, fourth officials were given a larger role in assisting to take command of the match if any decisions are gone unnoticed by the referee or an assistant referee.

 The German referee Markus Merk was selected to referee the opening game between Belgium and Sweden.